 - A 20% reduction in mortality has been recorded, especially with the use of ACEIs in patients with myocardial infarction, coronary artery disease, and reduced ejection fraction.

-- An injury to the vulnerable plaque activates the platelets resulting in their aggregation and a thrombus formation at that site.
+- Injury to the vulnerable plaque activates the platelets resulting in their aggregation and a thrombus formation at that site.
 This can be avoided by the administration of antiplatelet therapy.

 - Aspirin irreversibly inhibits both COX-1 and COX-2 enzymes.
 It prevents the production of prostaglandins, as well as thromboxane, and hence reduces platelet aggregation.
 Aspirin reduces vaso-occlusive events by 10–20%.

 Smoking is one of the important modifiable risk factors in the etiology of CAD.
 Smokers have 6 times the risk of developing CAD in the first 5 years.
 Smoking damages the endothelium, which is the initial event in plaque formation.
 The risk of CAD decreases rapidly to 50% after the first year of smoking cessation and the risk falls to the level of a non-smoker in 15 years.

 Smoking cessation can be achieved by psychological counseling, coupled with nicotine replacement therapy, such as varenicline/bupropion treatment.
 Replacement therapy provides a baseline nicotine level in circulation for those who are addicted to smoking, while sparing the patient the adverse effects of other smoke components, such as tar and carbon monoxide.

 Timely intervention can save patients with CAD.

 The efficacy of all interventions is based on the physician’s aggressiveness and the patients’ adherence to the interventions.
 The doctor should advocate for smoking cessation, an increase in exercise, and lifestyle modifications as an addition to appropriate medications to cater for the disease.

 All of the above methods help in the reduction of major ischemic coronary events, morbidity, and mortality in patients with CAD.

 Cardiac rehabilitation improves outcomes for patients with CAD and has been recommended.

 The American heart association recommends cardiac rehabilitation with coordinated, multifaceted interventions designed to optimize a cardiac patient’s physical, psychological, and social functioning, in addition to slowing or reversing the progress of the disease altogether.
 The events that entail rehabilitation include the following:

 - Baseline patient assessment